 Originally from the high desert, Megan Berner is a visual artist living and working in Reno, Nevada.
 She graduated with her MFA in Intermedia from the University of Iowa in 2008 with a minor in drawing.
-Megan teaches photography and video classes.
-She works with digital and experimental techniques such as instant film, digital transfers, and cyanotypes.
+Megan works with digital and experimental techniques such as instant film, digital transfers, and cyanotypes.
 Her work is greatly influenced by the landscape of her native Nevada home as well as the vast prairies of the Midwest, being a twin, mapping and exploration, and countless hours of daydreaming.
 She creates site-specific installations that incorporate video and sound and constructs performative scenes that ultimately exist as photographs.
 Other forms her artwork takes include artist's books, collaborative interactions, textile projects, and narrative videos.
 Megan's work has been shown nationally and internationally and is part of multiple collections including the Center for Art and Environment at the Nevada Museum of Art, University of Arizona Art Museum, the University of Iowa Special Collections, and Southern Graphics Council International Archive.

 If you have any questions or are interested in purchasing or commissioning work, please contact Megan at: